appsmithorg/appsmith-docs/core-concepts/writing-code/README.md

 }}
 ```

-You can also write JavaScript code for event listners.
+You can also write JavaScript code for event listeners.
 For JavaScript code inside an event listener, you can write multi-line JavaScript as below.

 ```javascript
 {{